Willys MB: Rocket jeeps

-The jeep being too light to mount substantial guns, it was more suited later in the war, as a platform for rocket artillery, that did not have the enormous recoil as conventional tube artillery.
+The jeep, being too light to mount substantial guns, was more suited later in the war as a platform for rocket artillery, which didn't have the enormous recoil of conventional tube artillery.
 The California Institute of Technology developed two different 4.5-inch jeep-based rocket launcher systems for the U.S. Navy.
 Several other initiatives all used 4.5-inch rockets and tubes.
-Testing was also done by both U.S. Army and Marine Corps, but none of the jeep-mounted rocket launchers were built in any significant number because it was more efficient to use larger trucks that could carry more rockets.
+Testing was also done by both the U.S. Army and the Marine Corps, but none of the jeep-mounted rocket launchers were built in any significant number because it was more efficient to use larger trucks that could carry more rockets.
 The Soviet Red Army deployed twelve units fitted with 12-rail M-8 82mm rocket launchers in the bed of a jeep, from December 1944 in the Carpathian Mountains.

 Stretched and uprated jeeps

-To extend the jeep's luggage space, the simplest, and most frequently used method was the addition of a rear baggage rack.
-In exceptional cases, units would actually stretch both body and frame of a jeep, to give it more passenger and luggage space, but for this usage, a Dodge WC model was available in many cases.
-Nevertheless, building stretched, 6x6 jeeps with -ton cross-country payload, was explored with much interest.
-As early as July 1941, after the unsuccessful testing with the T2 and T2E1 37mm antitank guns mounted on Bantam jeeps, the U.S. Quartermaster Corps (QMC) thought to lengthen -ton jeeps into 6WD for specialized roles, including the 37mm gun.
-Willys was contracted that month for both a T13 and a T14 Gun Motor Carriage, based on the Willys MA – one firing forward, and one rearward, like the earlier Bantams.
-In reality, two models of rearward firing T14 were built, based on Willys MBs, one slat grille in late 1941, and one or more stamped grilles, by January 1942.
-Although the Willys T14 was actually found to be the best of several 37mm tank destroyers tested by the U.S. Army, by that time the M6 Gun Motor Carriage (based on the|Dodge ton) had been standardized for the Tank destroyer battalions.
+The simplest and most frequently used method was the addition of a rear baggage rack to extend the jeep's luggage space.
+In exceptional cases, units would actually stretch both body and frame of a jeep to give it more passenger and luggage space, but for this usage, a Dodge WC model was available in many cases.
+Nevertheless, building stretched, 6×6 jeeps with -ton cross-country payload, was explored with much interest.
+As early as July 1941, after the unsuccessful testing with the T2 and T2E1 37 mm antitank guns mounted on Bantam jeeps, the U.S. Quartermaster Corps (QMC) thought to lengthen -ton jeeps into 6WD for specialized roles, including the 37 mm gun.
+Willys was contracted that month for both a T13 and a T14 gun motor carriage, based on the Willys MA – one firing forward, and one rearward, like the earlier Bantams.
+In reality, two models of rearward-firing T14 were built, based on Willys MBs, one with a slat grille in late 1941, and one or more stamped grilles by January 1942.